VincenzoLomba/OptimalControl/Data/Project/code/README.md

 # Optimal Control of a Flexible Robotic Arm

-The current folder contains all the code related to the development of optimal control for a Flexible Robotic Arm, created following the guidelines in the file _Assignment OptimalControl FlexibleRoboticArm_.
+The current folder contains all the code related to the development of optimal control for a Flexible Robotic Arm, created following the guidelines in the file [_Assignment OptimalControl FlexibleRoboticArm_][1].
 For a more detailed explanation of the various methods contained in the files, refer to their content and the comments and descriptions included within them.

 ### Main File Usage